(19th March 2014 – 19 miles)

 and I had plenty of time to twiddle dials and push buttons on my camera (I still have no idea what some of them do) and photograph things that pleased me.

 Today was completely devoid of walkers.
-The St Oswald’s Way isn’t a National Trail and whilst I expected it to be quiet, I didn’t meet any distance walkers nor indeed until I reached the coast.
+The St Oswald’s Way isn’t a National Trail and whilst I expected it to be quiet, I didn’t meet any distance walkers – nor indeed did I for two more days until I reached the coast.

 I was relieved the wind wasn’t gusting.

-It’d be a little hairy walking this high, exposed country in a storm … with huge branches crashing about my ears.
+It’d be hairy walking this high, exposed country in a storm … with huge branches crashing about my ears and yours.

 Lunchtime and I approached the village of Great Whittington.
 To my predictable delight, I saw a very appealing pub indeed.
 But as I stood outside, releasing straps on my backpack, I realised it was a cruel chimera; an evil tease.
 The pub had closed down and pleasant thoughts of a leisurely lager shandy with a packet of cheese and onion wafted away on the breeze.

 Disheartened, I gulped warm water (hardly the same) and traipsed slowly onwards.
 The quality of the walk took a dive after Great Whittington and for long miles, the path was no path but road.

 A long, very straight couple of roads – if thankfully almost traffic free.
 But I sped up, cheered up and hammered through the day.